Questions that would probably be asked frequently

 What's the difference between a Local Club Tournament and an Open Rated Tournament?

-The National Scrabble Association sanctions two different types of tournaments:
+The North American SCRABBLE Players Association sanctions two different types of tournaments:

 Open Rated Tournaments (ORT) and Local Club Tournaments (LCT).
 ORTs are fully rated, whereas LCTs are rated using 1/3